 Chronic pain can be caused by a variety of conditions.
-Chronic pain may arise from physical injury, such as a back sprain, or by an ongoing illness.
-Sometimes, there is no clear cause which can be found.
+Chronic pain may arise from physical injuries, such as a back sprain, or an ongoing illness.
+Sometimes, there is no clear cause that can be found.
 Chronic pain can change the way neurons (nerve cells in the brain and spinal cord) transmit and process sensory information, and become hypersensitive to pain messages.

 Chronic pain is often associated with conditions which cause long-lasting pain.
 These include the following: